michaelaye/planetarypy_orig/README.rst

 ------

-I will potentially use this repo to start the generalized planetpy package under the framework of OpenPlanetary.
+I will potentially use this repo to start the generalized planetarypy package under the framework of OpenPlanetary.